-Two bits carried in fields ea_wake_up_1 and ea_wake_up_2 are delivered in Bootstrap Symbols 1 and 2, respectively, as described in A/321 [3], Section 6.1.1.1.
-Taken together, the two bits comprise a value labeled EA Wakeup herein.
-The value of EA Wakeup indicates one of four possible states, including three "positive" (i.e., non-zero) states, each of which indicates that at least one AEA message is active in the physical transmission channel in which the Bootstrap is carried.
-By examining the value of EA Wakeup and any transitions between values, it is possible to differentiate a new wake-up notification from a previous wake-up notification.
-The EA Wakeup values are delivered in such a way that a receiver can detect changes in them even when the receiver is not actively receiving content.
-These values allow receivers to detect that emergency information is available for presentation to users and also to detect a change of EA Wakeup value so that a wake-up event that was dismissed by a user can be distinguished from a new wake-up event (i.e., a new, but concurrent, emergency situation).
+Two bits carried in fields ea\wake\up\1 and ea\wake\up\2 are delivered in Bootstrap Symbols 1 and 2, respectively, as described in A/321 [3], Section 6.1.1.1.
+Taken together, the two bits comprise a value labeled Wake-up Field herein.
+The value of Wake-up Field indicates one of four possible states, including three "positive" (i.e., non-zero) states, each of which indicates that at least one AEA message is active in the physical transmission channel in which the Bootstrap is carried.
+By examining the value of Wake-up Field and any transitions between values, it is possible to differentiate a new wake-up notification from a previous wake-up notification.
+The Wake-up Field values are delivered in such a way that a receiver can detect changes in them even when the receiver is not actively receiving content.
+These values allow receivers to detect that emergency information is available for presentation to users and also to detect a change of Wake-up Field value so that a wake-up event that was dismissed by a user can be distinguished from a new wake-up event (i.e., a new, but concurrent, emergency situation).